ridinCLIgun

 ridinCLIgun is a split-screen terminal interface.
 On the left: your actual shell — with colors, completion, history, everything you expect.
 On the right: an advisory pane that watches your input before you hit Enter and gives you useful context while the command is still harmless text.

 That means more than just danger labels.
 Local pattern checks catch risky commands instantly.
-The built-in offline command catalog surfaces syntax and real examples as you type.
-Optional AI review goes deeper when you ask, and the history browser lets you revisit past reviews later.
+The built-in offline command catalog follows the variant you are typing: subcommands, relevant examples, and useful flag notes ALWAYS available locally.
+Optional AI review provides a deep and detailed analysis.
+The history browser lets you revisit past reviews later.
 Secret Mode keeps every external call shut off when privacy matters.

 Instant local warnings